 What are the biggest changes you’ve seen in your career?
 The threats, both conventional and unconventional, have significantly increased in complexity, lethality, and networking.
 Since 9/11, we have seen an exponential increase in the volume and velocity of classified and unclassified data that analysts must access, process, and comprehend for situational understanding that drives wise operational decisions.

 What challenges does Booz Allen help clients take on?
-We’re helping DoD and IC-wide analysts improve their game by integrating machine intelligence and machine learning.
+We’re helping DoD and IC-wide analysts improve their game by integrating artificial intelligence and machine learning.
 This is a game changer.
 Getting it done will give U.S. and coalition forces asymmetric decisional advantage in war and global crises.
 It’s also a top Defense priority.

 What advice would you offer to people who want to join Booz Allen?
 Regardless of your age—I joined at 59—or where you come from, come prepared to roll up your sleeves, learn how to be a business professional, and leverage your past life experiences to improve your team and the company.
 Apply your leadership skills with common sense, humility, humor and passion for client success; genuinely embrace Booz Allen’s purpose and values.
 The rest will come with time.